 As enterprises and governments accelerate their digital transformation journeys, modern business applications place ever-increasing demands on if you consolidate Oracle databases.
 In the face of this, it’s physically impossible for infrastructure to remain as performant, scalable, and resilient without workload consolidation.
 The only way to stay ahead of the game is to do more with less.
 Enter Pure Storage®, which has enabled users to thread this needle through the introduction of our flagship FlashArray//XL™.

-he crown jewel of the FlashArray™ lineup, FlashArray//XL provides the unmatched performance and scale required to not only run massive Oracle databases but also consolidate more of them on fewer arrays.
+The crown jewel of the FlashArray™ lineup, FlashArray//XL provides the unmatched performance and scale required to not only run massive Oracle databases but also consolidate Oracle workloads on fewer arrays.

 Organizations are increasingly choosing to consolidate their Oracle databases for a number of important reasons.
 The primary business driver is the reduction in the total cost of ownership (TCO) resulting from the optimization of Oracle licenses in terms of hardware, as well as human capital.
 In addition, consolidation streamlines management, increases security, and provides higher availability and better all-around performance.